Boundaries between the continents: Asia and Australia

 Japan possesses the Bonin Islands (also known as the Ogasawara Islands), the Volcano Islands, and three remote islets (Nishinoshima, Minami-Tori-shima and Okinotorishima), all governed collectively as Ogasawara Village, which is an administrative division consisting of scattered island atolls located in the Pacific Ocean.
 These mostly uninhabited islands are located at some distance southeast of the Japanese archipelago.
 Owing to the location and oceanic nature of these islands, they are sometimes considered to be a part of Oceania as well.
 The islands are within the Oceanian biogeographical realm, unlike the rest of Japan, and may have been inhabited by Micronesians around 2,000 years ago.
 Their official discovery came much later in the 16th century, through Europeans.
 The most remote island within this group, Minami-Tori-shima (also known as Marcus Island) is nearly 2,000 km removed from Tokyo, and is geographically closer to the Micronesian territories of Guam and Northern Mariana Islands.
 Inhabitants of the Ryukyu Islands, on the periphery of the main Japanese archipelago, are sometimes associated with Austronesians.
 The islands are geologically and historically linked with Asia, and are excluded from most definitions of Oceania, along with the similarly non-oceanic Japanese archipelago, which is not associated with Austronesians.
 To the north of Japan is the disputed Kuril Islands, currently administered by Russia.
 Usually, these islands are associated with the Russian Far East.
-This is primarily as a result of their non-tropical biogeography, and their inhabitants, who are mostly white Russian mainlanders.
+This is primarily as a result of their non-tropical biogeography, and their inhabitants, who are mostly ethnically Russian mainlanders.

 Australia has a more developed economy than neighboring Pacific Island nations, and is occasionally associated with mainland Asia as a result of this, despite being geologically distinct and having no cultural links to it prior to European discovery.
 It has historically been included in definitions of Oceania, ever since the term was first coined in the early 1810s.
 In the 19th century, many geographers divided up Oceania into mostly racially-based subdivisions; Australasia, Malaysia (encompassing the Malay Archipelago), Melanesia, Micronesia and Polynesia.
 Australia, Guam and Northern Mariana Islands currently compete in the Asian Football Confederation (AFC), with Australia and Northern Mariana Islands having originally been part of the Oceania Football Confederation (OFC).
 Guam was never an official OFC member, although they exclusively played against teams from Oceania prior to joining the AFC.
 The presence of these teams in the AFC is not necessarily related to geography or politics, but rather because the Asian Football Confederation have far more resources than the Oceania Football Confederation.
 All three are members of the Pacific Islands Forum, the major governing body for the Oceania region, with Australia being a founding member in 1971.
 Guam and Northern Mariana Islands have had similar histories to the rest of Micronesia, and are biogeographically and geologically distinct from mainland Asia.
 Palau made an unsuccessful attempt to join the Asian Football Confederation in 2009.
 They too share much of the same history as the rest of Micronesia, and are a member of the Pacific Islands Forum.